Spiro Spathis: During the Infitah era and effect, change in ownership

 The brand maintained its popularity until 1974 when Egypt's third president, Anwar Sadat, launched the Infitah (Open Door) policy as an economic reform aimed at reducing Egypt's reliance on locally socialist policies.
 The policy opened the market to foreign investment, encouraging integration with the global market.
 However, the shift increased the country's dependency on imported good and contributed to the decline of local industries from foreign competitors.

 The company remained family-owned until 1998 when it was acquired by the Sasba Carbonated Water Company, which was later renamed MYMCO Food And Beverage Company.
 The purchasing company was founded in 1970 by brother businessmen Talaat Atwan and Samir Atwan, who had been working on developing local soft drinks.
 MYMCO undertook a modernisation of the product line.

 After a temporary closure in 2014, Spiro Spathis relaunched in 2019.

 2023: Resurgence

 The brand resurged in popularity following a national campaign to boycott international products in relation to support of Israeli occupation and the Gaza war.
-Sales increased by 300% in 2023 and the company receiving over 15,000 job applications.
+Sales increased by 300% in 2023 and the company received over 15,000 job applications.